-- continuance of the client relationship and the specific audit engagement: 32 - (b) Evaluating compliance with relevant ethical requirements, including those related to independence, in accordance with SSA 220 (Revised); 33 and - (c) Establishing an understanding of the terms of the engagement, as required by SSA 210.34 (Ref: Para.
+- 6. The auditor shall undertake the following activities at the beginning of the current audit engagement: - (a) Performing procedures required by SSA 220 (Revised) regarding the acceptance and continuance of the client relationship and the specific audit engagement; 32 - (b) Evaluating compliance with relevant ethical requirements, including those related to independence, in accordance with SSA 220 (Revised); 33 and - (c) Establishing an understanding of the terms of the engagement, as required by SSA 210.
+4 (Ref: Para.
 A5-A7)